DEVON YURTS Glamping in Style!

 3.

 Guests put a disposable barbecue in the waste bin.
 This was still hot and smouldering and caused a minor fire.
-Whilst we are well insured, please
+Whilst we are well insured, please Make sure your disposable barbecue is fully extinguished with water before placing it in the bins or boxes provided.

 4. Guests lit a number of candles and tea lights in the yurt leaving hot wax melted all over the floor and near the stove - this is very dangerous - fire and noxious fumes can kill in a short space of time.